hankniel/hankniel.github.io/_posts/2024-04-01-telecom_recommendation_system.md

 - **API Development**: Using Flask, a micro web framework written in Python, to build and deploy APIs that serve the recommendations to the client's systems.
 - **Database Management**: Handling large datasets with PostgreSQL to store and manage user data, which is crucial for generating accurate recommendations.
 - **Linux**: Utilizing Linux-based servers to host and run our applications, ensuring stability and performance.
+- **Workflow Management**: Leveraging Apache Airflow for task management and orchestrating the machine learning workflow.

 ## Role and Responsibilities